-If the corporation made a contribution of real property located in a registered historic district, restrictions apply Generally, no deductions are allowed for structures or land (deductions are only allowed for buildings), and the charitable contribution may be reduced if rehabilitation credits were claimed for the building.
+If the corporation made a contribution of real property located in a registered historic district, restrictions apply.
+Generally, no deductions are allowed for structures or land (deductions are only allowed for buildings), and the charitable contribution may be reduced if rehabilitation credits were claimed for the building.
 A \$500 filing fee may apply to certain deductions over \$10,000.
 See Pub.
 526 for details.

 Nondeductible contributions.
 Certain contributions made to an organization conducting lobbying activities aren't deductible.
 See section 170(f)(9) for more details.
-Also, see Contribution's You Can't Deduct in Pub.
+Also, see Contributions You Can't Deduct in Pub.
 526 for more examples of nondeductible contributions.

-An accrual basis S corporation CAUTION having been paid in the tax year the can't elect to treat a contribution as board of directors authorizes the payment if the contribution isn't actually paid until the next tax year.
+An accrual basis S corporation can't elect to treat a contribution CAUTION as having been paid in the tax year the board of directors authorizes the payment if the contribution isn't actually paid until the next tax year.